HoGentTIN/linux-training-hogent/modules/samba_securing_shares/030_samba_securing_shares_theory.md

 The `hosts allow` or `allow hosts` parameter is one of the key advantages of Samba.
 It allows access control of shares on the ip-address level.
-To allow only specific hosts to access a share, list the hosts, separated by comma\'s.
+To allow only specific hosts to access a share, list the hosts, separated by comma's.

     allow hosts = 192.168.1.5, 192.168.1.40